uimix-editor/uimix/README.md

 # UIMix

+> [!IMPORTANT]
+> This project will no longer be updated.
+When I restart the project in the future, the codebase will be a separate one.

 > Macaron is rebranding to UIMix and is under active development.
 The old version is still available at the links below.
 >
 > - [Old Branch](https://github.com/uimix-editor/uimix/tree/old)